XiangxiangXu/MCR/README.md

 ```

 ### Related Algorithms
-The method of optimizing H-score is also used for multi-modal feature extraction [3] and unsupervised feature extraction [4], with similar implementations.
+The method of optimizing H-score is also used for multi-modal feature extraction [3] and unsupervised/multiview feature extraction [4], with similar implementations.

 ### References